Redux-Utils/react-native-redux-persist/JS.README.md

 This is a library that helps you to persist your redux store and rehydrate it when the app is reloaded.
 It uses the mobile storage to save the data.
-You can use it with react-native, expo.
+You can use it with react-native and expo using the same code.
 Project is written in TypeScript.
 However, you can use it in JavaScript projects as well.

 ## Installation